psharma04/School/README.md

 #### SSL and CDN:
 [Cloudflare](https://www.cloudflare.com/)

-### My primary site is also hosted using these services at
+### My primary site is also hosted using these services at:
 [https://rbxii3.tk](https://rbxii3.tk/)